 Grandma's Refrigerator Pickled Beets

 Saving Money on Grandma’s Refrigerator Pickled Beets:

-Look for beets in season for the best pricing and don’t be dismayed by the condition of the tops if they aren’t in good shape.
+Look for beets in season for the best pricing, and don’t be dismayed by the condition of the tops if they aren’t in good shape.
 The leaves are often unattractive.
 I don’t waste them, though, if they can be saved.
-Wash them and use them in salads, smoothies (like my Big, Fat Green Smoothie) or in pesto.
+Wash and use them in salads, smoothies (like my Big, Fat Green Smoothie), or any pesto, maybe this Radish Top Pesto.
 They are just as good for you as the beets themselves.

-Beets are a favorite of mine, particularly pickled, and I did a pretty comprehensive write up on them that includes shopping for, storing, cooking and nutrition, if you’d like to take a peek.
+Beets are a favorite of mine, particularly pickled, and I did a pretty comprehensive write-up on them that includes shopping for, storing, cooking, and nutrition, if you’d like to take a peek.
 It’s called What to Know About Beets.
-Beets have lately become a nutritional darling; see what the World’s Healthiest Foods has to say about the Beet.
+Beets have lately become a nutritional darling; see what the Knowable Magazine has to say about the Beet.

+Grandma's Refrigerator Pickled Beets